tustin2121/James_Somerton_Transcripts/_videos/-Zcf3uNGbq4.md

 ![](../media/hollywood_title.jpg)

-Also, this is the only "movie" that Telos Pictures ever put its branding on.
+Note: The compilation video's titles are slightly different.
+In fact, this seems to be the only video which has Nick as a writer.

 </comment>
 {% assign timecode = "3:37" %}